 You should also consider your cultural readiness.
-Microservices encourage small, frequent changes - a cadence that often conflicts with a traditional quarterly release cycle.
+Microservices encourage small, frequent changes, a cadence that often conflicts with a traditional quarterly release cycle.
 With microservices, you won’t have code freezes, or a “big bang” code integration.
-While a microservice based architecture can certainly function in a traditional waterfall environment, you won’t see the full benefits.
+While a microservices-based architecture can certainly function in a traditional waterfall environment, you won’t see the full benefits.

 Consider how you provision infrastructure as well.
-Teams that focus on self-service, and optimizing the value-stream often adopt a microservices paradigm.
-Platforms like Pivotal Cloud Foundry help your teams quickly deploy services, test and refine in a matter of minutes rather than weeks (or months).
-Developers can spin up an instance at the push of a button - a practice that fosters experimentation and learning.
+Teams that focus on self-service and optimizing the value stream often adopt a microservices paradigm.
+Modern platforms like Tanzu Application Service help your teams quickly deploy services, test, and refine in a matter of minutes rather than weeks (or months).
+Developers can spin up an instance at the push of a button, a practice that fosters experimentation and learning.
 Buildpacks automate dependency management.
 That means developers and operators can focus on delivering business value.

 Finally, let’s ask two specific questions of the application:

-Answering yes to either of these questions should lead you towards a microservice solution.
+Answering yes to either of these questions should lead you toward a microservice solution.

 The road to microservices is paved with good intentions.
 But more than a few teams are jumping on the bandwagon without analyzing their needs first.
-Microservices are powerful.
-They should absolutely be in your toolbox!
+Microservices are powerful, and they should absolutely be in your toolbox!
 Just make sure you consider the tradeoffs.
 There’s no substitute for understanding the business drivers of your applications; this is essential to determining the proper architectural approach.

 Ready to experiment with microservices today?
 Check out our guides and learning paths on the Tanzu Developer Center.